Shopify/krane/README.md

 **Warning:**

 You **must** ensure that your custom resource controller sets `.status.observedGeneration` to match the observed `.metadata.generation` of the monitored resource once its sync is complete.
-If this does not happen, kubernetes-deploy will not check success or failure conditions and the deploy will time out.
+If this does not happen, krane will not check success or failure conditions and the deploy will time out.

 #### Example